lemonsaurus/blackbox/README.md

 ## Storage providers
 `black-box` can work with different storage providers to save your logs and backups - usually so that you can automatically store them in the cloud.
 Right now we only support **Google Drive**, but we will probably add additional providers in the future.

+**Note: It is currently not possible to configure more than one of each storage type.**

 #### Google Drive
 - Add a connstring to the `storage` list with this format: `gdrive://user:token`